Lebanon's new government gets go-ahead from parliament

 The policy statement also said the government would "accelerate measures related to licensing for oil drilling and extraction."
 Potential gas and oil reserves off Lebanon's Mediterranean coast have raised hopes that Lebanon could in the long term bring down debt which stands at 140 percent of GDP.

-But political wrangling has obstructed progress even as neighbouring countries stake out their claims.
+But political wrangling has obstructed progress even as neighboring countries stake out their claims.
 A row over who would control Lebanon's energy portfolio thwarted an earlier attempt at forming a government.